rahmanshaber/corebox/README.md

 * Check the To-Do.txt in doc folder for known bugs.

 ### Help Us
-* Move the CorePlayer to QtAV. here is the [link](https://github.com/wang-bin/QtAV "Title") .
-  Please make simple player with qtav and send via email to us.
-  Please in qmake.not cmake.We tried the example's of QtAV .but they don't work.
 * We need to add package for this app.DEB is in top priority.so if any one could guide us how to do that it will be helpful.
 * Also add the app in AUR.
 * Some of the apps has old code,so they have some issue in them.Please review the code and help us fix them.